-Sophia Brous is a cross-disciplinary artist and performance-maker based in New York and Melbourne, Australia.
-A musician, composer, vocalist and musical director, alongside a curator and festival director, Brous creates new commissioned performance works collaborating with artists, companies, festivals and concert houses internationally.
+Sophia Brous is a cross-disciplinary performance-maker based in New York and Melbourne, Australia.
+An artist with diverse interests, she is a musician, performer, composer and musical director, writer, director and festival curator.
+She creates new commissioned and collaborative works with festivals, concert houses and artists internationally.

-Other recent engagements include The Barbican’s world tour production In Dreams: David Lynch Revisited, Arthur Russell Retrospective at BAM; Hallucinations at DOCUMENTA 2017; Anthony McCall’s ‘Solid Light Works’ at Pioneer Works, New York, motion picture Mary Magdalene with Jaoquin Phoenix and Rooney Mara, The Southbank Centre’s 200 Motels (Frank Zappa) with the BBC Concert Orchestra; Marina Abramovic’s Private Archaeology for the Museum of Old and New Art (MONA) and Mick Harvey’s Serge Gainsbourg reimagining Intoxicated Man (Mute).
+Recent performance engagements include The Barbican’s In Dreams: David Lynch Revisited, Arthur Russell Retrospective for BAM, New York; Hallucinations at DOCUMENTA 2017; motion picture Mary Magdalene with Joaquin Pheonix and Rooney Mara, The Southbank Centre’s 200 Motels by Frank Zappa with the BBC Concert Orchestra; Marina Abramovic’s Private Archaeology for the Museum of Old and New Art (MONA) and Mick Harvey’s Serge Gainsbourg Intoxicated Man (Mute).

-Alongside her own performance projects, Brous is a recognized artistic director and curator and emerged as one of Australia’s youngest arts leaders at 22 as Program Director of the Melbourne International Jazz Festival (2008-2012) and Curator of Music at the Adelaide Festival of the Arts (2010-2012), during which time she invited many distinguished artists to Australia for the first time in new and devised collaborations.
-In 2015 Brous founded Supersense: Festival of the Ecstatic at the Arts Center Melbourne, exploring intersecting states of ecstatic performance across music, dance, theatre, film and live art.
-Sophia was a broadcaster on much-loved Melbourne radio station Triple R where she presented the weekly show Dance Cadaverous and presents on The Lot Radio, Brooklyn.
+Alongside her own performance projects, Brous is a recognized artistic director and curator and emerged as one of Australia’s youngest arts leaders at the age of 22 when she was made Program Director of the Melbourne International Jazz Festival (2008-2012) and Curator of Music of the Adelaide Festival of the Arts (2010-2012).
+Brous currently curates Supersense: Festival of the Ecstatic, which she founded with the Arts Centre Melbourne in 2015.
+Sophia studied music at the New England Conservatory of Music, Boston and Victorian College of the Arts, Melbourne.